Smurfer420/Smurfer420.github.io/README.md

-# Whats this place?

-i have some of my websites stored here, all of them are just small projects

-Here are my projects:

-# Where does this go?
+# What is this Repo?
+I host and store my websites in this repo, that i created for fun.

+## Sorting Visualizer?

-This is a small and simple project i started.
+Its a small and simple website, for nothing other than visualizing sorting algorithms

-it's all about lines that are randomly spread around, and a sorting algorythm that helps you, well, _Sort!_
+### Features

-## Features
+- QOL Features

-- Light/dark mode toggle
 - Cookie system for your settings
-- 6 algorithms
+- 6 sorting algorithms
-- All important settings along with quality of life Features
 - stats to see how effective/bad the sorting algorythms are

-## Screenshots
+### Screenshots

 ![App Screenshot](https://i.ibb.co/7j81yZh/Screenshot-from-2024-10-23-20-37-03.png)

-## Installation
+## How to use

 Either you can just go to [My website](https://Smurfer420.github.io)

-Or you can download it using the green "Code" button on the top and play with my Code
+Or you can download it using the green "Code" button on the top and run it that way
 ## License

-all of my work is licensed with the [MIT](https://choosealicense.com/licenses/mit/) license
+Everything in this repo is licensed with the [MIT](https://choosealicense.com/licenses/mit/) license

-dumbed down it says: "do what you want with the code, but dont sue me"
+in short it says: "do what you want with the code, but dont sue me"